devedmonton/codevid19.com/policies/rules.md

 ### Communication Consent and Responsibilities

 By participating, participants agree to give organizers permission to contact them with information and communication relevant to CODEVID-19 via Slack, email, or other methods deemed appropriate by event organizers.
-This consent may be withdrawn at anytime be contacting contact@codevid19.com, or using the unsubscribe feature in the mailing list.
+This consent may be withdrawn at any time be contacting contact@codevid19.com or using the unsubscribe feature in the mailing list.

 Participants understand that by withdrawing their consent to communicate with organizers they will be putting themselves, their team, and their project at a competitive disadvantage.
 Organizers cannot be held responsible for participants receiving information supplied via email or Slack.
 It's a participant's responsibility to regularly check the website or Slack for updates should they choose to withdraw consent.

-### Competing In Other Events
+### Competing in Other Events

 Participation in other hackathons and events during this period does not disqualify you from participating in CODEVID-19.
-As long as your project and team meet the CODEVID-19 rules and conditions you're welcome to participate in CODEVID-19 and submit your projects like other teams.
+As long as you, your project and your team meet CODEVID-19's full rules and code of conduct, you're welcome to participate in CODEVID-19 and submit your project.

-Note that all teams must join the Hackathon on FindCollabs and list their projects there before submitting if they'd like to be considered for weekly or final prizes.
+Note that all teams must join the Hackathon on [FindCollabs](https://findcollabs.com/hackathon/codevid-19-isp21fkqtjupchx7kjed) and list their projects there before submitting if they'd like to be considered for weekly or final prizes.

 ## The Fine Print